JakebJackson/JakeJackson-Ecommerce-Backend/README.md

 ## Usage
-To use this project, simply use the command:
+To use this project, you must create the database using your SQL login, then use the commands:

 ```
+npm run seed
 npm run start
 ```

 in the root directory and then navigate to insomnia or a similar program and connect to the application.

+## Walkthrough Video

+You can find a walkthrough video [here.](https://drive.google.com/file/d/1gYzkMDXdajhK7C7QV_PyyDE3I0mwVqIM/view?usp=sharing)

 ## GitHub repository
 You can find the GitHub repository [here.](https://github.com/JakebJackson/JakeJackson-Ecommerce-Backend)